Local prosecutors look into alleged sexual harassment by New York's Cuomo

 Cuomo, 63, was elected to three terms as governor, as was his late father, Mario Cuomo, and previously served as U.S. Department of Housing and Urban Development secretary from 1997 to 2001 under former President Bill Clinton.
 His current term runs through December 2022.

 Cuomo had for months denied mounting allegations of sexual harassment, and renewed those denials after the investigative report was issued on Tuesday.
-Hours later, Biden told reporters at the White House: "I think he should resign."
+Hours later, Biden told reporters at the White House here "I think he should resign."

 Investigators concluded that Cuomo and his aides created a “toxic” and “hostile” workplace in an office gripped by bullying, fear and intimidation.